Norbert Feher

-Norbert Feher (Норберт Фехер; born 10 February 1981), also known as "Igor the Russian", "Igor Vaclavic" and "Ezequiel", is a Serbian criminal of Hungarian ethnicity.
+Norbert Feher (Норберт Фехер; born 10 February 1981), also known as "Igor the Russian", "Igor Vaclavic" and "Ezequiel", is a Serbian criminal and serial killer of Hungarian ethnicity.
 He is credited with various crimes of murder and robbery in Italy and Spain.
 He is currently in the latter serving his sentence after being captured after his last crime in Andorra, Teruel, Spain.

 Biography

 First years

 Feher was born in 1981 in Subotica, a city in the north of Serbia, in the autonomous province of Vojvodina, with a strong Hungarian presence (then Yugoslavia), son of Jene and Zuzana.
 According to what he told his fellow prisoners, he served in the Russian Army during the Second Chechen War as a member of the special forces.

 Also according to his stories, while he was in Russia, his daughter would have been killed in retaliation against him, moreover she would also have a son.
 Still according to what was told to his cellmate, after having deserted from the Russian Army he would have moved to China, where he would have learned the Chinese language; in addition to this language he has knowledge of Italian, Hungarian, Romanian, Russian, Serbo-Croatian and a few words of Spanish.

 Wanted by the Serbian Police for robbery and sexual violence, he moved to Italy in 2006.